andlo/mycroft-skills-list-gitbook/skills/skill-volume.MycroftAI.md

 ---
-description: 'Control the volume of your system'
+description: Control the volume of your system
 ---

 ### _skill-volume.MycroftAI_